College Credit Plus Information and Application Meeting

 We follow the following guidelines for homeless children.

-The McKinney-Vento Act’s definition who qualifies as a homeless child or youth is quite broad: “Children and youth who lack a fixed, regular, and adequate nighttime residence,” including, but not limited to:
+The McKinney-Vento Act’s definition of who qualifies as a homeless child or youth is quite broad: “Children and youth who lack a fixed, regular, and adequate nighttime residence,” including, but not limited to:

 Sharing the housing of others due to loss of housing, economic hardship, or similar reason (“doubled up”).